-Directions for Turning Rough Rocks into Beautiful Gemstones
+Directions for Turning Rough Rocks into Beautiful Tumbled Stones

-There are three important rules that you should keep in mind whenever you go to your tumbler.
-These are: 1) "Garbage in means garbage out” 2) "Avoid contamination” and, 3) "Great results take time."
+There are three important rules that we follow in all aspects of rock tumbling.
+These are: 1) "Garbage in means garbage out"; 2) "Avoid contamination"; and, 3) "Great results take time."

 Inspecting Your Rough

 Finally, tumbling works best when all of the rocks in the barrel are about the same hardness.
-If you tumble soft rocks with harder rocks the softer stones will wear away quickly.
+If soft rocks are tumbled with harder rocks, the softer rocks will wear away quickly.

 Loading the Tumbler Barrel

-Before you load the tumbler barrel be sure that it is perfectly clean.
-There should be no grit left in the barrel from a previous batch.
+Before you load the tumbler barrel, be sure that it is perfectly clean.
+There should be no grit or rock fragments left in the barrel from a previous tumble.
 To prevent leaks, the rim of the barrel and the lid should be totally free from grit or rock particles.

-If you are tumbling with the Thumler's Model MP-1 tumbler you can follow the instructions below but use about two level tablespoons of grit or polish in each of the tumbling steps (Step 1 through Step 4).
+If you are tumbling with the Thumler's Model MP-1 tumbler (which has a two-pound capacity barrel), you can follow the instructions below, but use about two level tablespoons of grit or polish in each of the tumbling steps (Step 1 through Step 4).

 STEP 1 - Coarse Grind

 The first step of the four-step tumbling process is to run the rocks in the tumbler with coarse grit.
-You begin with a barrel that is 1/2 to 2/3 full of tumbling rough, then add water until the water line is just below the top of the rocks.
-Now add two level tablespoons of coarse grit (we use 60/90 grit silicon carbide) for each pound of rock.
+You begin with a barrel that is about 2/3 to 3/4 full of tumbling rough, then add two level tablespoons of coarse grit (we use 60/90 grit silicon carbide) for each pound of rock.
+Then, add water until the water line is just below the top of the rocks.
 Seal the barrel and run for about seven days.

-C) those that should be broken or trimmed and returned to STEP 1; and,
+- C) those that should be trimmed and returned to STEP 1

 STEP 2 - Medium Grind

-The second step of the four-step tumbling process is to run the rocks in the tumbler with fine grit.
-Before you begin it is extremely important to clean all of the coarse grit from the rocks, from the tumbler barrel and from the barrel lid.
-It is very important to avoid having a few grains of coarse grit in the fine grind step.
+The second step of the four-step tumbling process is to run the rocks in the tumbler with medium grit.
+Before you begin it is extremely important to clean all of the coarse grit and rock mud from the rocks, from the tumbler barrel and from the barrel lid.
+It is very important to avoid having a few grains of coarse grit in the medium grind step.

-Again, fill the barrel 1/2 to 2/3 full of rough (if you don't have enough rough use plastic or ceramic media to make up the volume), add water until the water line is just below the top of the rocks, add two level tablespoons of medium grit (we use 110/220 grit or 150/220 grit silicon carbide) for each pound of rock, and tumble for seven days.
+Again, fill the barrel about 2/3 to 3/4 full of rough (if you don't have enough rough, use ceramic media or some rocks that need a little more tumbling to make up the volume).
+Then add two level tablespoons of medium grit (we use 110/220 grit or 150/220 grit silicon carbide) for each pound of rock.
+Then add water until the water line is just below the top of the rocks.
+Now tumble for seven days.

 STEP 3 - Fine Grind / Pre-polish

-The third step of the four-step tumbling process is a week in a fine grit or pre-polish such as 600 grit or 500 grit silicon carbide.
+The third step of the four-step tumbling process is a week in a fine grit such as 600 grit or 500 grit silicon carbide.
 Begin with a barrel that is perfectly clean.
-Add rough to fill it 1/2 to 2/3 full, add water up to just below the top of the rocks and two level tablespoons of fine grit per pound of rock.
-Run this for about seven days and then do a thorough cleaning of the rocks, the barrel and the lid.
+Add rough to fill it about 2/3 to 3/4 full, add two level tablespoons of fine grit per pound of rock.
+Then add water until it fills the barrel up to just below the top of the rocks.
+Run this for about seven days, and then do a thorough cleaning of the rocks, the barrel, and the lid.
 Remove any rocks that have broken or show signs of fracturing.
 At this point in the process, the rocks should be extremely smooth and some of them might start to have a slight luster.

 STEP 4 - Polish